-Times of major life changes, including marriage, divorce, the purchase of a home, or the birth of a child, are ideal opportunities to purchase or modify a life insurance policy.
+Remember to modify your life insurance policy after a major life change, including marriage, divorce, the purchase of a home, or the birth of a child.
 Should you experience any of these life changes, please contact us to discuss your needs.

 What type of life insurance coverage do you need?

 Life insurance is available in several options.
 The most popular options include:

 Term Life Insurance